Transfer of UNOS, OCS: Field-level officials ‘discontent’ with EC directive

 "The UNOs have already visited the polling centres.
 They have an idea about their respective upazilas.
 But after their transfers, they will need to rearrange their plans within a short time," said an UNO from Rajshahi division.

 Bangladesh Administrative Association Secretary General SM Alam said the EC can take any decision regarding the elections.
-There is no scope for the association to make any comment on the matter, he added.
+He said the association cannot make any comment on the matter.

-"There is certainly some dissatisfaction among the OCs over the Election Commission's decision," said a superintendent of police of a district under Barishal division.
+A superintendent of police from Barishal division said, "There is certainly some dissatisfaction among the OCs over the Election Commission's decision."

 An OC of a police station in the capital said, "There is no point in making such a decision.
-Creating hassles for so many officials would not be right."
+Causing hassles for so many officials would not be right."

 He said a new OC requires at least a month to have an idea about the local situation and streets.

-An Election Commission official said that the commission decided to transfer the UNOs and OCs as many MPs, who are running again, have developed good relations with those field-level officials who have been serving at the station for a long time.
+An EC official said the commission decided to transfer the UNOs and OCs as many MPs, who are running again, have developed good relations with those field-level officials who have been at their stations for a long time.

 The EC has asked the government for the transfer of the UNOs and OCs based on information received by the election commissioners during their recent visits outside Dhaka, Ashok Kumar Debnath, additional secretary at the commission secretariat, told reporters at the EC office yesterday.